jaehochang92/jaehochang92.github.io/_pages/gcm/uiowa.md

 ## Future career goal

 * ultimate professional goal: scholar developing statistical methodologies
-* In the future: postdoc training in the public health sector & engage with other scientists in an interdisciplinary environment
+* In the future:
+  > postdoc training in the public health sector like other UI graduates

+  > engage with other scientists in an interdisciplinary environment
 * work as a faculty and develop methodologies for the most complex human diseases

 ## Why us?